 Steelhead are dying at the Hood Canal Bridge.
-Salmon and their ecosystem may also be affected.
+Salmon may also be affected.
 How can we fix this?

-The Hood Canal Bridge carries State Route 104 across the Canal’s northern outlet, connecting the Olympic and Kitsap Peninsulas.
-A floating bridge, its pontoons span 83% of the width of Hood Canal and extend 15 feet underwater.
+The Hood Canal Bridge spans the northern outlet of Hood Canal, connecting the Olympic and Kitsap peninsulas.
+As a floating bridge, its pontoons span 83% of the width of Hood Canal and extend 15 feet down from the water surface.

 steelhead stocks affected